Quarrels and hatred come so naturally from our sinful nature. Yet our patience comes from Jesus.

 It happens in neighborhoods.
 It happens in families.
 We are frustrated or hurt by what someone says or does.
 A little further down the road something else happens to fuel the tension.
 Soon we have turned down the road where hatred awaits.
 Hostility and enmity characterize conversation and action.
 A couple more steps and we are off the Christian way and building a hate wall.

 Sometimes the turn from the Christian way seems so natural.
 Our prejudices and thinking contribute to building the wall.
 We know we are not “one of them.”
-It seems natural to call different ethnic groups by offensive names, and they in turn label our ethnic origins in demeaning ways.
-The road of discord and hatred includes waysides were like-minded people stop and feed on the racial hatred of each other.
+The road of discord and hatred includes waysides where like-minded people stop and feed on the racial hatred of each other.

 And racial hatred has a twin—ideological hatred.
 Both are born from a human heart that has turned away from the Christian way.
 We hate Democrats.
 We hate Republicans.
 We hate this politician and his or her supporters of the policy or personality we detest.
 Yes, we can disagree about differences on any subject, but the human heart is a perverse thing.
 Actions of the flesh all too often play out in destructive rhetoric that destroys peace and hardens the discord—even turning it into hate.
 If there is any doubt, surf social media and read the vicious attacks on all sides of almost any issue.